mintersdev/bfb-indexer/README.md

 ## WS API
 ### get
 Made to get current state of the world.
-It returns the most recent data from the contract in MUD format.
+It returns the most recent decoded data.
 That's what the front uses at the entrance of the game

 ```json